Course Overview

 The SFE memos and peer feedback exercises are due at the following times:

-- đ Individual progress feedback with the Professor for 20 minutes between 11/3 and 11/17.
+- 📝 Individual progress feedback with the Professor for 20 minutes between 4/4-4/23.
 This is a required and graded check-in; I will grade your memo and how well you leverage the office hours to improve.
-I will give you lots of feedback!
+I will give you lots of feedback and help you chart your career and startup post-graduation.

 Course Grading